one-step-beh1nd/gui_privacy_protection/README.md

-# GUI Privacy Protection — AndroidLab Variants
+# Anonymization-Enhanced Privacy Protection for Mobile GUI Agents: Available but Invisible

-This repository contains two variants of the [AndroidLab](https://arxiv.org/abs/2410.24024) framework for training and benchmarking Android autonomous agents, used for experiments involving GUI privacy protection.
+This repository contains two variants of the [AndroidLab](https://arxiv.org/abs/2410.24024) framework for training and benchmarking Android autonomous agents, plus a **PrivScreen** evaluation pipeline for reproducing privacy protection experiments.

 ---